sonic-net/SONiC/doc/database/multi_database_instances.md

     }
     ```

-* By default, each image has one default startup database\_config.json file in SONiC file system at /etc/default/sonic-db/.
+* By default, each image uses multi\_database\_config.json.j2 or database\_config.json.j2 to generate database\_config.json depending on whether enable multidb.

 * The users is able to use the customized database configration, what needs to do is creating a database\_config.json file and place it at /etc/sonic/